-Where the trustee of an eligible superannuation fund is the policy owner, all written notices regarding the policy, including, but not limited to, the policy schedule, anniversary, dishonour and cancellation notices will be issued to the trustee of the eligible superannuation fund as policy owner.
-The trustee is solely responsible for communicating with the member in regard to the policy and is responsible for payment of the premium in respect of the member by the due date.
+Where the trustee of an eligible superannuation fund is the policy owner, all written notices normally issued to the policy owner regarding the policy, will be issued to the trustee of the eligible superannuation fund.
+The trustee is solely responsible for communicating with the member in regard to the policy and is responsible for payment of the premium in respect of the member by the due date from the member's account or contributions.